jlempen/Surface-Go-2-OpenCore/README.md

 ## Recommendations
 I recommend completely erasing the device's SSD by creating a new GPT partition table before attempting to install macOS, as it makes the installation process much easier.
 You may use any Linux live ISO with a partitioning tool such as `GParted` or `KPartition` to erase the SSD.

-For macOS to be able to boot on the Surface Go 2, the `Secure Boot` option _**must be disabled**_ in the UEFI.
-The boot screen will then display a large red bar with a lock icon at the top of the display when Secure Boot is disabled.
-This is normal.

 Please be aware that all `PlatformInfo` and `SMBIOS` information was removed from the OpenCore `config.plist` files.
 Users will therefore need to generate their own `PlatformInfo` with [CorpNewt's GenSMBIOS tool](https://github.com/corpnewt/GenSMBIOS) before attempting to boot a Surface Go 2 with this repository's EFI folder.